pgugger/LandscapeGenomics/2019/Exercise3.md

 Finally, we need to load our sample coordinates and extract climate data at each of the points.

+	#Load sample names and coordinates
 	sample.coord <-read.table("sample.coord.txt", header=T, stringsAsFactors=F)
 	sample.coord

-	crs.wgs <- "+proj=longlat +datum=WGS84 +no_defs +ellps=WGS84 +towgs84=0,0,0"  #defines the spatial projection system that the points are in (usually WGS84)
+	#Define the spatial projection system that the points are in (usually WGS84)
+	crs.wgs <- "+proj=longlat +datum=WGS84 +no_defs +ellps=WGS84 +towgs84=0,0,0"
 	sample.coord.sp <- SpatialPointsDataFrame(sample.coord[,c('Longitude','Latitude')], proj4string=CRS(crs.wgs), data=sample.coord)

-	clim.points <- extract(clim.layer, sample.coord.sp)  #extracts the data for each point (projection of climate layer and coordinates must match) clim.points <- cbind(sample.coord, clim.points)  #combines the sample coordinates with the climate data points write.table(clim.points, "~/Workshop/GF/clim.points", sep="\t", quote=F, row.names=F)  #save the table for use tomorrow with gradient forest (GF) clim.points
+	#Extract the climate data for each point (projection of climate layer and coordinates must match)
+	clim.points <- extract(clim.layer, sample.coord.sp)

+	#Combine the sample coordinates with the climate data points and save for use with GF tomorrow
+	clim.points <- cbind(sample.coord, clim.points)
+	write.table(clim.points, "~/Workshop/GF/clim.points", sep="\t", quote=F, row.names=F)
+	clim.points

+	#Save climate data without sample names, latitude, longitude, or column names for LFMM
 	clim.env <- clim.points[, 4:7]
 	colnames(clim.env) <- NULL
 	clim.env
-	write.table(clim.env, "~/Workshop/LFMM/clim.env", sep="\t", quote=F, row.names=F) #For LFMM, we will use this version without sample names, latitude, longitude, or column names.
+	write.table(clim.env, "~/Workshop/LFMM/clim.env", sep="\t", quote=F, row.names=F)

 Note that instead of using climate variables directly, we could use principal components of the climate variables to generate a set of uncorrelated, synthetic climate variables.
 When dealing with correlated climate variables (as is typically the case), this strategy may be preferrable, but for today's exercise we will simply use the climate variables themselves.

 ### Assessing population structure

 LFMM accounts for overall/background associations of genetic variation with environmental variation using *latent factors* to model unobserved variation.
 A key step in LFMM is determining the number of latent factors to include, as this can effect the power of the test.
-It is advised to start by using the number of population clusters (*K*) inferred from a program like Structure or Admixture as the initial value, and then consider values slightly higher and lower.
+It is advised to start by using the number of population clusters (*K*) inferred from a program like Structure or Admixture as the initial value, and then consider values slightly higher and lower as needed to properly control power and error.
 We will estimate *K* using a built-in function called `snmf`, which is conveniently part of the same LEA package for R that implements LFMM.
 If you want to see an example using Admixture, you can look at [a previous version of this exercise](https://github.com/pgugger/LandscapeGenomics/blob/master/2016/Exercise5.md).

 Enter R, set up the work environment, and run `snmf` to estimate *K*, considering *K* from 1-4: